erikernst4/entrainment-metrics/docs/source/usage/tama.rst

 We provide two ways of measuring acoustic-prosodic synchrony in the library.
 Signed and Unsigned Synchrony Measure.

-For Signed Synchrony Measure positive values of S represent positive synchrony (or entrainment) in a straightforward way, and negative values represent negative synchrony (disentrainment).
+For Signed Synchrony Measure positive values represent positive synchrony (or entrainment) in a straightforward way, and negative values represent negative synchrony (disentrainment).

 In the other hand, for Unsigned Synchrony Measure, by taking the absolute value, this second measure gives equal treatment to positive and negative synchrony values.
 In other words, high values of the time series are indicative of high levels of either entrainment or disentrainment; and low values correspond to a total lack of coordination in either direction.